fsaris/home-assistant-zonneplan-one/README.md

 ## Setup Energy Dashboard

 #### Solar production
-`Zonneplan yield total` is what you’re panels produced
+`Zonneplan yield total` is what your panels produced

 #### Grid consumption
 `Zonneplan P1 electricity consumption today` is what you used from the grid